 In August 2018, the FASB issued ASU 2018-13, Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, which changes the fair value measurement disclosure requirements.
-The guidance is effective January 1, 2020 with early adoption permitted.
-We are currently evaluating the potential impact of the standard on financial reporting.
+The amendments in this ASU eliminate some disclosures that are no longer considered cost beneficial, modify/clarify the specific requirements of certain disclosures and add disclosure requirements for Level 3 fair value measurements.
+We adopted ASU 2018-13 effective January 1, 2020 and the standard did not have a significant impact on our financial statements.